Bumblebee cosmology: Tests using distance- and time-redshift probes: Results and Discussion

-As shown in Figures \ref{fig:posterior_individual} and \ref{fig:posterior}, the four probes are consistent for both flat and curved bumblebee models such that the overlapping regions of the $2\sigma$ posterior distributions for individual probes align with the central $2\sigma$ region of the joint distribution, indicating no statistical tension between the probes.
-This consistency is further supported by the best-fit curves in Figure \ref{fig:prediction}, where the jointly constrained parameters provide a good fit for all four probes.
-All the best-fit model parameters are given in Table \ref{tab:constraints} and the corresponding minimum $\chi^2$ values and information criteria (ICs) among different models are presented in Table \ref{tab:model_comparison}.
+The corresponding corner plot for posterior distributions of individual probes are presented in Figure \ref{fig:posterior_individual}.
 As can be seen, the SN Ia and BAO observations provide much stronger constraints than CC and GRBs, with GRBs providing the weakest constraints (and only on the bumblebee parameters $\alpha$ and $\Omega_{{\mathcal K}0}$).
 While SNe Ia and CC put constraints on $H_0$ but do not have sufficient constraining power on the bumblebee parameter $\tilde \xi_1$, BAO data impose strong constraints on $\tilde \xi_1$ and $\Omega_{{\mathcal K}0}$ but cannot constrain $H_0$, as the Hubble constant cancels out in the BAO measurements.

+We further show in Figure \ref{fig:posterior} the corner plot of the joint constraints using two groups of probes: (i) traditional high-precision probes, including SNe Ia and BAO; and (ii) all four probes, i.e., SNe Ia, BAO, CC and GRBs.
+The marginalized constraints on the bumblebee parameters are summarized in Table \ref{tab:constraints}.
+The fact that the overlapping regions of the $2\sigma$ posterior distributions for individual probes align with the central $2\sigma$ region of the joint distribution indicates that the four probes are consistent for both flat and curved bumblebee models and there is no statistical tension between the probes.

 Comparing the results using only traditional high-precision probes (SNe Ia and BAO) with those incorporating the emerging probes CC and GRBs, we observe a slight shift in the center of the posterior distribution.
 The limited impact of the emerging probes can be attributed to two factors.
 First, as shown in Figure \ref{fig:posterior_individual}, the posterior distribution of CC is similar in shape to that of SNe Ia, albeit with a wider range due to larger systematic errors.
 The relatively larger errors and fewer data points compared to SNe Ia result in a smaller contribution to the total $\chi^2$.
 Second, GRB measurements suffer from significant uncertainties.
 While the Amati relation suggests a well-aligned linear relationship, the large intrinsic dispersion, substantial measurement errors, and the small sample size (179 GRBs) greatly weaken the constraining power of GRBs as a probe (Figure \ref{fig:posterior_individual}).
 Although these two new probes contribute only marginally to the results, we argue that combining multiple probes is still of great significance.
 On one hand, emerging probes offer independent consistency checks, which can test the internal coherence of gravity models.
 On the other hand, with continuous advancements in observational techniques, the precision of these probes is expected to improve significantly in the foreseeable future \citep{2022LRR....25....6M}.
 Over time, their advantages may become more evident: the constraints from CC on $H(z)$ come from differential measurements on galaxy ages, and thus are independent of the (cosmology-model dependent) absolute galaxy ages.
 Meanwhile, GRBs probes extend to significantly higher redshifts compared to traditional probes, with minimal sensitivity to dust or gas absorption.
 The inclusion of these complementary probes represents a forward-looking strategy with substantial potential to advance cosmological studies.